adam-gomez/clustering-project/README.md

 > Your audience for this project is a data science team.
 The presentation will consist of a notebook demo of the discoveries you made and work you have done related to uncovering what the drivers of the error in the zestimate is.

 ## Goals
-1. Identify significant drivers of log error for single unit properties in 2017
+1. Identify significant drivers of log error for single unit properties in 2017.
-2. Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+2. Utilize clustering methodologies to develop derived features.
-3. Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
+3. Develop a model that predicts log error with a lower root mean squared error than a featureless baseline model.
-4. Aenean viverra accumsan massa, vitae tincidunt risus laoreet sed.
-Donec fermentum, mauris quis porttitor mollis, ante magna hendrerit lorem, in blandit risus turpis id nisi.
+4. Discuss findings and provide recommendations for next steps.

 ## Deliverables
 1. A clearly named final notebook.
 This notebook will be what you present and should contain plenty of markdown documentation and cleaned up code.